Look at the Merge Confidence badges before merging to:

 - Age: The age of the package

-- Adoption: The percentage of Renovate's user base which is using this library
+- Adoption: The percentage of this package's users (within Renovate) which are using this release

-- Passing: The percentage of updates which had successful test results
+- Passing: The percentage of updates which have passing tests for this package

 - Confidence: The confidence level for this update